 (1) In this section —

-“question of law” means a question of law arising in a proceeding for decision by the Tribunal and includes a question of mixed law and fact.
+question of law means a question of law arising in a proceeding for decision by the Tribunal and includes a question of mixed law and fact.

 (2) Subject to subsection (10), a question of law is decided by the Tribunal according to the opinion of the presiding member if that member is a legally qualified member.